AlexandreDecan/sismic/docs/execution.rst

     triggered by the same Event occurrence.
 The **order in which these Transitions are executed is left undefined**."
     --- `UML 2.5 Specification <http://www.omg.org/cgi-bin/doc?formal/15-03-01.pdf>`__

-The problem is currently addressed by
 The SCXML specification addresses the issue by using the *document order* (i.e., the order in which the transitions appear in the SCXML file) as the order in which (non-parallel) transitions should be processed.

     "If multiple matching transitions are present, take the **first in document order**."
     --- `SCXML Specification <http://www.w3.org/TR/scxml/#AlgorithmforSCXMLInterpretation>`__